HayleeSophia77/CSC-221/M2Pro2_Autograder/README.md

 I love how it grades all programs with one click and the feedback is great too.

 My only comment is on the while True.
 Remember, if found, the program is to assign a grade of 1.
-Make sure that's what happens in the group project."
+Make sure that's what happens in the group project. - H.Seidi"